jubinjacob03/ChatWIZ-Android_Studio-Kt_FireBase/README.md

 # ChatWIZ-Android_Studio-Kt_FireBase

-This is a simple Android Chat application developed in Android Studio using Kotlin, It has both Login &amp; Register interfaces which is connected to Google's Firebase as Backend.
-Users can create account, sign-in &amp; chat with other people who also have accounts registered on server.
+ChatWIZ is a straightforward Android Chat application developed in Android Studio using Kotlin.
+It features both Login and Register interfaces seamlessly connected to Google's Firebase as the backend infrastructure.
+Users can easily create accounts, sign in, and initiate conversations with other individuals who are also registered on the server.

+## Key Features offered
+- Developed using Android Studio and Kotlin.
+- Utilizes Google's Firebase as the backend infrastructure, providing robust and scalable data management.
+- Offers intuitive Login and Register interfaces, providing a seamless user experience.
+- Enables users to create accounts, sign in securely, and engage in real-time chat conversations with other users.

+> ## License

+> [!CAUTION]
+> This application is legally owned by  <b><em>Jubin Jacob ®</em></b> .
+Any unauthorized use or distribution of this application for commercial purposes is strictly prohibited.
+User can be held legal responsible for any actions performed using this application.